uowuo/abaddon/README.md

 * channelcolor (string) - color to use for SFW channels in the channel list
 * mentionbadgecolor (string) - background color for mention badges
 * mentionbadgetextcolor (string) - color to use for number displayed on mention badges
+* unreadcolor (string) - color to use for the unread indicator

 ### Environment variables